5 Tips to Collect Your Best Stories

 Would you be flustered?
 Maybe tell the first story that comes to mind?
 Or would you give up searching and let this opportunity pass?

-Develop a storyteller mindset
+1. Develop a storyteller mindset

 When all of these stories start coming at you, it’s important to have a disciplined approach to capturing them.
 If you say, “I’ll write that down when I get home” you’ll never remember that story.

-Ask for stories from others
+4. Ask people for stories

 Rather than asking the old, “how’s business?” what if you asked someone to tell you the most interesting story they’ve heard in their business in the past year?